 As with all assets and liabilities of the estate, you will need to get a good understanding of the property value for the purposes of tax, Grant of Probate application and final distribution.
-A general rule is to either get a paid valuation by an independent specialist valuer, or free appraisals by three different real estate agents to allow you to derive at an average value.
+A general rule is to either get a paid valuation by an independent specialist valuer, or free appraisals by three different real estate agents to allow you to arrive at an average value.

 Note: the value of all assets and liabilities are as at the date of death.

-It may seem a good idea to rent out real estate of the deceased estate to generate income during the administration process.
+It may seem a good idea for the Executor to rent out property of the deceased estate to generate income during the administration process.
 However, based on legislation the Executors or Administrators can only enter into rental agreements upon receipt of a Grant of Probate or Letters of Administration (see Step 27 – Apply for Grant of Probate or Letters of Administration).

-If real estate belonging to the estate is already rented out to tenants, the lease agreement continues between the tenant and the Executors or Administrators.
+If deceased estate property is already rented out to tenants, the lease agreement continues between the tenant and the Executors or Administrators.